justpanchi/KhiScrape/README.md

 # KhiScrape - Khinsider Music Downloader

-Asynchronous Python script to download complete game soundtracks from [Khinsider](https://downloads.khinsider.com/).
-Fetches all tracks from given album URLs, selects the best available format from your preferred list, and downloads them concurrently with retry handling, rate limiting, and automatic disc/track number extraction (zero-padding enabled by default).
+Asynchronous Python script to download game soundtracks from [Khinsider](https://downloads.khinsider.com/).
+Fetches all tracks from given album URLs, selects the best available format from your format list, and downloads them concurrently with retry handling, rate limiting, and automatic disc/track number extraction (zero-padding enabled by default).

 ## ✨ Features

 ### 🎯 Core Functionality
-- **Complete Album Downloads** - Fetch all artworks and tracks from provided album URLs
+- **Album Downloads** - Fetch all artworks and tracks from provided album URLs
-- **User Format Selection** - Automatically chooses best available audio format from your preferred list
+- **User Format Selection** - Automatically chooses best available audio format from your format list (tries each format in order of preference)
 - **Multi-Disc Support** - Automatic disc detection
 - **Track Padding** - Automatic track number extraction with configurable padding